 |Main Titles||Brazilian Team Champion (2004/2005); Rio State Champion (2000)|

-The Name “Nova Geração” (which means the New Generation) and their logo concept are both very atypical within the standard Jiu Jitsu school emblem, especially in the 1990’s where pit bulls and bulldogs were the main rule in BJJ’s labels.
+The Name “Nova Geração” (which means the New Generation in Portuguese) and their logo concept are both very atypical within the standard Jiu Jitsu school emblem, especially in the 1990’s where pit bulls and bulldogs were the main rule in BJJ’s labels.
 The original idea was to step away from the norm as Jiu Jitsu had been stigmatized in the 1990’s era in Brazil (specially in Rio de Janeiro), being identified with the famous “pitboys”.
 Nova Geracao was one of the first teams to come out deliberately wanting to promote Jiu Jitsu for the younger generations as a healthy alternative lifestyle.

 Another important figure of the team who was for a long time it’s director was Pedro Gama Filho, the iconic scholar who was also a Judo and Jiu Jitsu black belt, filled the main seat at the Nova Geracao for years, he was a very close friend to most of the team’s staff and his passing in 2004 left a huge gap in the leadership of Nova Geracao which almost led to its terminus.
 Luckily after the necessary grieving period the team managed to regroup and come back as strong as ever winning two “Brasileiro de Equipes” on a row.